aperauch/VMC-on-AWS-App-Portal/README.md

     6. Leave the Enable Rule switch set to **on**
     7. Click **SUBMIT**
 6. Optionally review the Compute Gateway (CGW) Firewall Rules to ensure your workload specific traffic is allowed.
-    1. CGW rules can be created and modified by lab admins only
+    1. CGW rules can be created and modified by VMC admins only
 7. Optionally download a wildcard web certificate for your app server
     1. Click **Certificates**
     2. Click **DOWNLOAD** for the certificate specific to the DNS zone you created earlier